-The Company's principal activities are the development, operation and management of Malta International Airport.
-Malta International Airport p.l.c. has a 65-year concession to operate Malta's airport, which came into effect in July 2002
+Malta International Airport p.l.c.'s ("The Company") principal activities are the development, operation and management of Malta International Airport, for which the Company has a 65-year concession, which came into effect in July 2002.

-Malta International Airport p.l.c. has three 100% owned operating subsidiaries; Airport Parking Limited, Sky Parks Development Limited and Sky Parks Business Centre Limited.
+The Company has three 100% owned operating subsidiaries; Airport Parking Limited, Sky Parks Development Limited and Sky Parks Business Centre Limited.
 Airport Parking Limited operates all the car parks situated on the land leased to Malta International Airport p.l.c., whilst Sky Parks Development Limited and Sky Parks Business Centre Limited run the SkyParks Business Centre building.
+The Company and these subsidiaries are together referred to as 'the Group'.

-Malta International Airport p.l.c. also has another subsidiary; Kirkop PV Farm Limited, set up with the intention to explore opportunities in the generation of electricity using photovoltaic technologies.
-Kirkop PV Farm Limited, however, did not trade in 2018.
+Malta International Airport p.l.c. also has another 100% owned subsidiary; Kirkop PV Farm Limited, set up with the intention to explore opportunities in the generation of electricity using photovoltaic technologies.
+Kirkop PV Farm Limited, however, did not trade in 2019.

-Review of the Business and Outlook
+Review of the Business